rehno-lindeque/ml-pkgs/README.md

 ## Usage

-This is not yet an overlay, for the time being just run `nix-build -E 'import <nixpkgs> {}; callPackage ./. {}'` in whichever directory you're interested in.
+This is not yet an overlay, for the time being just run `nix-build -E 'with import <nixpkgs> {}; callPackage ./. {}'` in whichever directory you're interested in.

 ## Contributing